-• An outline of how the local area will ensure that test administrators are to be trained in accordance with this policy and applicable testing guidelines as set forth by the applicable test publisher.
+An outline of how the Local Area will ensure that test administrators are to be trained in accordance with MD Labor's policy and applicable testing guidelines as set forth by the applicable test publisher.
+DWDAL's policy on assessments can be found here: https://labor.maryland.gov/employment/mpi/mpi10-21.pdf.